JaYRaNa213/Real-Estate-AI-Sales-Qualification-Bot/Readme.md

 ngrok http 5678
 Use the HTTPS ngrok URL in your Vapi configuration.

-Ensure MongoDB is running locally or use cloud instance.
+Ensure MongoDB is running locally or use a cloud instance

 Create n8n workflow:

-Webhook → Function (budget parse + qualification) → MongoDB → Response
+Webhook → Function (budget parsing & qualification) → MongoDB → Response

 📁 Project Folder Structure
-Frontend React App
+Frontend (React)
 pgsql
 Copy
 Edit